On the Strong Restricted Isometry Property of Bernoulli Random Matrices: Introduction

 A natural generalization of CS is \emph{CS with corruptions}.
-In this case some elements of the measurement are corrupted.
-We formulate the model in this setting as follows: Given a signal $x\in\mathbb{R}^n$ with certain sparsity condition and a random projection matrix $A\in\mathbb{R}^{m\times n}$.
-We only receive $A_Tx$ as the observation where $T\subseteq\{1,\dots, m\}$ is unknown and $A_T$ denotes the sub-matrix by keeping the rows of $A$ with indices in $T$.
-In order to reconstruct the signal accurately and efficiently in this case, it is important to verify whether $A_T$ satisfies the RIP.
-This has led to the concept of the \emph{strong restricted isometry property} (SRIP), which characterizes the norm preserving property of matrices under certain erasure of rows and plays a central role in the study of robustness of matrices.
-The definition of the SRIP is given in \cite{srip}:
+In this case, some elements of the measurement are corrupted.
+We formulate the model in this setting as follows: Given a signal $x\in\mathbb{R}^m$ with certain sparsity condition and a sensing matrix $A\in\mathbb{R}^{n\times m}$.
+We only receive $A_Tx$ as the observation, where $T\subseteq\{1,\dots, n\}$ is unknown and $A_T$ denotes the sub-matrix by keeping the rows of $A$ with indices in $T$.
+In order to reconstruct the signal accurately and efficiently, it is important to verify whether $A_T$ satisfies the RIP.
+This leads to the concept of the \emph{strong restricted isometry property} (SRIP), which plays a central role in the study of the robustness of a matrix.

-\begin{defn}A matrix $A\in\mathbb{R}^{n\times m}$ is said to satisfy the \emph{strong restricted isometry property} (SRIP) of order $s$ and level $[\theta, \omega,\beta]$ with $0<\theta\leq\omega<2$ and $\beta\in[0,1)$ if
+\begin{defn} A matrix $A\in\mathbb{R}^{n\times m}$ is said to satisfy the \emph{strong restricted isometry property} (SRIP) of order $s$ and level $[\theta, \omega,\beta]$ with $0<\theta\leq 1\leq\omega<2$ and $\beta\in[0,1)$ if

 holds for all $x\in\mathbb{R}^m$ with $\|x\|_0\leq s$ and all $T\subseteq\{1,\dots,n\}\text{ with }|T^c|\leq\beta n.$ \end{defn}